Disability Services for Students UPPS No. 07.11.01

 1) advance registration of classes;

-2) referrals to the testing center for special testing accommodations including extending time and reader services;
+2) referrals to the Testing Center for special testing accommodations, including extended time and reader services;

 4) recording textbooks not available on tape;